 Email April's Assistant

-Email Lea if you're a member of the press or if you're an AKILA WORKSONGS client with a question about your account.
+Email Lea if you're a member of the press and/or if you'd like to request an interview for any client.

 Email Thysha if you're a member of the press.

-Email LaToya if you're connected to I've Got Life!
+Email LaToya if you're connected to the I've Got Life! anthology project.

 Frequently Asked Questions (FAQ)